Slipped Disc

 Pressure exerted on the spine can cause the gel to push through the outer layers of the disc; this is known as a slipped disc, disc herniation or prolapse.

-Depending on your individual case, symptoms may vary widely.
-Usually, a slipped disc results in either radicular or referred pain.
+A slipped disc usually results in radicular or referred pain.

-Radicular pain may run from the spine down to the foot or other areas.
+Radicular pain runs from the spine down to the foot or other areas.
 It is a sharp linear pain that may ‘shoot’ along the path of a compressed nerve.

 Referred pain can be felt in several different parts of the body, you might feel it in your legs, bottom or hips.
-It’s duller in nature but is still caused by inflammation around the disc.
+It’s usually duller in nature.

 If the herniated disc material isn’t pressing directly on a nerve, you might just have a general backache, rather than a distinct linear pain.

-Other symptoms you could experience are muscle weakness, spasms or cramping.
+You may also experience muscle weakness or twitching.
 Some people also have altered sensation in their lower legs and feet.

 Poor posture while sitting at a desk can cause the spine to bend habitually around one spot, putting you at risk for a slow disc herniation.